intel-analytics/ipex-llm/python/orca/example/torchmodel/train/resnet_finetune/README.md

 # Summary

+# Deprecated, please go to new API and example orca/example/learn/pytorch

 In this example we use a pre-trained ResNet model, adding an extra layer to the end, to train a dog-vs-cat image classification model.